Outside Bets

 Column Bets

-A roulette layout consists of three columns of numbers, each covering a total of 12 numbers.
-Winning column bets are paid out at odds of 2:1.
+A roulette layout consists of three columns of 12 numbers each.
+Winning column bets are paid at odds of 2:1.
 The numbers covered by the three different columns are as follows:

 • 1st column: 1, 4, 7, 10, 13, 16, 19, 22, 25, 28, 31, 34